Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 Are you mentally addicted to your cell phone?
 Are you addicted to the artificial sense of connection with our cell phone provider?
 Addictions are usually a bad thing.

-We all are familiar with the negative results of not getting the recommended 8 hours of sleep regularly.
-As a Minimalist, I am not a fan of burning the candle at both ends.
+We all know the negative results of not regularly getting the recommended 8 hours of sleep.
+As a Minimalist, I don’t like burning the candle at both ends.
 LOL.

 “In the report, based on a survey of more than 440,000 Americans, about 35 percent said they usually got less than 7 hours of sleep a night.
 The Centers for Disease Control and Prevention, which conducted the study, recommends that adults ages 18 to 60 get at least 7 hours of sleep per night”.